HR Software Menu Icon

 One of the first things you’ll want to decide is where you host the function.
 There’s nothing wrong with converting your business space into a makeshift party venue, but there are some drawbacks regarding health and safety.

-By hosting your event at an external venue, you can pick somewhere that’s designed specifically for your function.
-You’ll still need to complete a company risk assessment, but you’ll also be safe in the knowledge that the venue owners and staff members are equipped to handle social functions like yours.
+By hosting your event at an external venue, you can pick somewhere that’s specifically designed for functions.
+You’ll still need to complete a company risk assessment, but you’ll also be safe in the knowledge that the venue owners and staff members are equipped to handle events like yours.

 Consider how you can make sure the venue is accessible to everyone who wants to attend.
 For those that live further away, can you provide transport to and from the location?
 Are people with disabilities able to move safely and comfortably around the venue?
 Is the venue welcoming and safe for people from minority backgrounds and marginalised groups?